Volcano Heights SDP

 Mikaela Renz-Whitmore, 505-924-3932, Long Range Planning

-The Volcano Heights Sector Development Plan (SDP) envisions a mixed-use, walkable environment for existing and future residents and visitors as part of a larger strategy to reduce traffic congestion on the West Side and on the limited river crossings now and in the future.
+The Volcano Heights SDP is a Rank 3 plan, including goals, policies, and regulations, for an area of approximately 570 acres on the City’s Northwest Mesa, west of the volcanic Escarpment in the Petroglyph National Monument and surrounding the intersection of Paseo del Norte and Unser Boulevard.
+The plan envisions a mixed-use, walkable environment for existing and future residents and visitors as part of a larger strategy to reduce traffic congestion on the West Side and on the limited river crossings now and in the future.

-The adopted version of the Volcano Heights SDP can be downloaded via the links below.
+The draft reflecting the most recent amendments is available for review and download below.
 Separate files have been created in an attempt to best meet users’ needs.

 - Volcano Heights SDP + Appendix (Warning: Large file.
 Includes hyperlinks and bookmarks for easy cross referencing if used primarily in digital format.)

 - Volcano Heights SDP – Reduced (Warning: Smallest file to have the complete plan, but graphics may have reduced quality.)

 - Volcano Heights SDP (Warning: Large file.
 Includes all sections in the Plan, but not the Appendix.
 Graphics are the best quality.)

 - Chapter II: Regulations

 - Section 5.0 Site Development & Building Design Standards Specific to Zones

 - Section 6.0 Site Development Standards General to All Zones